-HSIN-MING FUNG
+HSIN-MING FUNG, AIA

 Hsin-Ming Fung is an architect, educator, and principal/co-founder of Hodgetts + Fung Design and Architecture.
 Having lived in several countries, her comprehension of the human experience in various urban environments adds a unique perspective to Hodgetts + Fung's designs.
 This universal approach allows for accessibility without compromising vitality.
-As Director of Design for Hodgetts + Fung, Ms. Fung has been engaged in the execution of all of the firm's projects, including the award-winning temporary 'Towell' Library at UCLA, the new design of the famed Hollywood Bowl, the 35-story mixeduse glass tower for Yamano Gakuen in Tokyo, and the renovation of the Egyptian Theater on Hollywood Boulevard.
+As Director of Design for Hodgetts + Fung, Ms. Fung has been engaged in the execution of all of the firm's projects, including the award-winning temporary 'Towell' Library at UCLA, the new design of the famed Hollywood Bowl, the 35-story mixed-use glass tower for Yamano Gakuen in Tokyo, and the renovation of the Egyptian Theater on Hollywood Boulevard.
 Her work has been exhibited at the Los Angeles Museum of Science and Industry, the Museum of Fine Arts in Buenos Aires, The Museum of Contemporary Art in Los Angeles, and the San Francisco Museum of Modern Art.
 In addition, Ms. Fung was the 1991 recipient of the NEA Rome Prize Advanced Fellowship through the American Academy in Rome, and was nominated by President Clinton to serve on the Council for the National Endowment for the Arts.
 In 2006, Hodgetts+ Fung received the Gold Medal from the Los Angeles chapter of the American Institute of Architects.
-Ms. Fung earned her M. Arch. at the University of California, Los Angeles, and has taught at Southern California Institute of Architecture, where she is currently the Director of Graduate Programs.
-She was also a professor at the California State Polytechnic University School of Environmental Design in Pomona, California since 1985.
-Mr. Hodgetts and Ms. Fung's monograph, Scenarios and Spaces, is regularly found on the desks of students.
+Ms. Fung earned her Master of Architecture at the University of California, Los Angeles, and has taught at Southern California Institute of Architecture, where she is currently the Director of Graduate Programs.
+She was also a professor at the California State Polytechnic University School of Environmental Design in Pomona, California from 1985 to 2002.
+In 1995, as well as 2000, Mr. Hodgetts and Ms. Fung were invited to Yale University as Eero Saarinen Visiting Professors of Architectural Design, and in 1996, they were appointed to the Herbert Baumer Distinguished Visiting Professorship at Ohio State University.